Marionette (song): Composition and lyrical interpretation

 "Marionette" is described as a retro dance song with groovy drum lines and guitar sounds.
 It was composed by Lee Joohyung and G-High.
 The title of the song refers to the lyric's analogy of being pulled around like a puppet for still being in love with someone who is no longer around.

 Music video

 On February 11, 2014, Stellar released a teaser of the music video for the song, which was fully premiered the next day, on February 12.
 The video, which was directed by Park Seunghun, features the girls dancing at indoors sets and being sexy while performing day to day actions, such as drinking milk and bathing.
 On February 15, a "no cut" version of the video was released, showing the full choreography for the song entirely filmed in one shot.
 The video gained 2 million views on YouTube during its first week.
-It is Stellar's most watched music video and has gathered over 16 million views as of 2018.